Anglo: Israel

-Immigrants from English-speaking countries are sometimes referred to as Anglos.
+Jewish immigrants making Aliyah to the State of Israel are sometimes referred to as Anglos.

 Scotland

-In Scotland, and in related cultures, the term Anglo-Scot, sometimes shortened to Anglo or Anglos, is used to refer to people with some permutation of mixed Scottish-English ancestry, association and/or birth; such as English people of Scottish descent, Scottish people of English descent, or some Scots that speak with a Received Pronunciation, or otherwise more Southerly accent.
+In Scotland, and in related cultures, the term Anglo-Scot, sometimes shortened to Anglo or Anglos, is used to refer to people with some permutation of mixed Scottish-English ancestry, association and/or birth; such as English people of Scottish descent, Scottish people of English descent, or heavily Anglicised members of the Scottish nobility who are indistinguishable from English members of the British upper class and speak with a Received Pronunciation, or other elite Southern accent.

-A great number of Anglo-Scots have made their mark in the fields of sport, politics, law, diplomacy, the Military history of the United Kingdom, medicine, engineering, technical invention, maritime History, geographical exploration, journalism and on the stage and screen.
-The London-born writer Ian Fleming being one such example of this mixed ancestry and his James Bond character being the preeminent fictional example of the Anglo-Scot.
+A great number of Anglo-Scots have made their mark in the fields of sport, politics, law, diplomacy, the Military history of the United Kingdom, medicine, engineering, technical invention, maritime history, geographical exploration, journalism and on the stage and screen.
+The London-born writer Ian Fleming being one such example of this mixed ancestry.
+His James Bond character is the preeminent fictional example of the Anglo-Scot.

 The term Anglo-Scot is often used to describe Scottish sports players who are based in England or playing for English teams, or vice versa.
-This is especially so in football, and notably so in Rugby union, where the Anglo Scots were a Scottish non-native select provincial District side that competed in the Scottish Inter-District Championship.
+This is especially so in football, notably in Rugby union, where the Anglo Scots were a Scottish non-native select provincial District side that competed in the Scottish Inter-District Championship.

 United States

-In many parts of the United States, especially those with high Latino populations, "Anglo-American" is shortened to "Anglo" and applied to white Americans who are not of Latino origin.
-In the Southwest United States, "Anglo", short for "Anglo American", is used as a synonym for non-Latino whites; that is European Americans, most of whom speak the English language, even those who are not necessarily of English or British descent.
-Some non-Latino whites in the United States who speak English but are not of English or British ancestry do not identify with the term "Anglo" and find the term offensive.
-For instance, some Cajuns in southern Louisiana use the term to refer to white people who do not have Francophone backgrounds.
-Irish Americans, the second largest self-identified ethnic group in the United States following German-Americans, also sometimes take umbrage at being called "Anglo".
+In many parts of the United States, especially those with high Latino populations, the term "Anglo" is applied to white Americans who are not of Latino origin.
+"Anglo" is short for "Anglo American", is used as a synonym for non-Latino whites; that is European Americans, most of whom speak the English language, even those who are not necessarily of English or British descent.